Air Conditioner Repair Checklist

 - The initial stage is checking your air filter.
 Get a new one if it’s soiled.

-- Then ensure the registers are clear across your home.
+- Make sure the registers are open across your home.

 - If you’re still not experiencing enough chilly air, you should have your ductwork checked by a expert like Cool Power LLC .
 Your duct system may need to be repaired or hooked up again in limited space spots like your attic, basement or crawl space.